-The Department of Local Government, Sport and Cultural Industries (DLGSC) recognises the challenges faced by regional communities, particularly with escalating youth crime.
-In alignment with DLGSC's Strategic Plan, specifically the pillars of Healthy Living and Connected

-Communities, the Community Place Based Grants Program has been developed to complement State Government Strategies and address the Minister's priorities.
-This program will support the delivery of after-school and holiday programs that incorporate sport and recreation activities, providing positive experiences for vulnerable children and young people.
+The Department of Local Government, Sport and Cultural Industries (DLGSC) recognises the challenges being faced in regional communities with escalating youth crime.
+The Community Place Based Grants Program has been developed to complement the State Government's strategies and address the Minister's priorities.
+The program will support the delivery of after-school and holiday programs that incorporate sport and recreation activities and provide positive experiences for vulnerable children and young people.